gcentauri/komi/README.md

 Go game database exercising dry-rb and rom-rb

 ## Try It
+first install bundler if you don't have it, then `bundle install` to fetch the dependencies

 use `bin/console` to load the applicaiton.
 Currently, the only real functionality is in the GAMES_REPO.